Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Display workspace templates

-The command displays a list of project templates available for the given workspace.
+The command displays a list of project templates available for the given workspace:

 **Syntax:**